jpbrichta/TomeRater/README.md

 Cohort: PWP June 19 2018

-A project submitted to complete Codecademy Pro course on Python.
+A project submitted to complete Codecademy Pro "Programming with Python" course.

 TomeRater.py is the required solution code.